Where to Buy CBD: Online or in Stores?

 Buying CBD Oil Online

-• Easy access to company websites to get more information about things like the hemp source and CBD extraction method
+- Easy access to company websites to get more information about things like the hemp source and the CBD extraction method

 Two disadvantages of buying CBD oil online are that you cannot speak with a sales representative immediately and cannot access the product directly.
 However, most brands ship within 24 hours, so you usually get your purchase within 2-3 days.

 There are two main types of CBD online shops.
-One is a marketplace selling multiple brands, and the second type is the CBD brand’s website.
-Following are the top 10 stores where you can buy CBD online.
-Note that cGMP is the acronym for certified Current Good Manufacturing Practices.
+One is a marketplace selling multiple brands, and the other is a CBD brand’s website.
+The following are the top 10 stores where you can buy CBD online.
+Note that cGMP stands for certified Current Good Manufacturing Practices.

 1. CBD.market

 CBD.market is a member of The National Hemp Association.
-The company sells products produced by a variety of popular market-tested brands.
-Most CBD products are non-GMO, have less than 0.3 percent THC, and are vegan, organic and kosher.
-CBD.market sells products recognized as some of the highest-quality products in the USA.
-The company is BBB accredited with an A+ rating and has garnered five-star ratings from multiple customer review sites.
+The company sells products from a variety of popular, market-tested brands.
+Most CBD products are non-GMO, have less than 0.3 percent THC, and are vegan, organic, and kosher.
+CBD.market sells some of the highest-quality products in the USA.
+The company has garnered five-star ratings from multiple customer review sites.

 2. Lazarus Naturals

-Lazarus Naturals hemp is farmed in Oregon, and products are produced in manufacturing facilities that are cGMP compliant.
+Lazarus Naturals hemp is farmed in Oregon, and its products are produced in cGMP-compliant manufacturing facilities.
 The company has earned a Leafreport rating of Most Accurate Product Labels.
 Lazarus Naturals is certified as USDA Organic and a Certified B Corporation.
-It also partners with the U.S. Hemp Roundtable, the Oregon Cannabis Association, the U.S. Hemp Roundtable, the Oregon Farm Bureau, the American Herbals Products Association and the Oregon Cannabis Association.
+It also partners with the U.S. Hemp Roundtable, the Oregon Cannabis Association, the Oregon Farm Bureau, and the American Herbal Products Association.
 All products are third-party tested by an independent lab.

 3. NuLeaf Naturals

-NuLeaf Naturals products are made with full spectrum CBD oil and cannabinoid extracts from organic hemp grown in the U.S. All products are third-party tested by an independent lab.
+NuLeaf Naturals products are made with full spectrum and broad spectrum CBD oils and cannabinoid extracts from organic hemp grown in the U.S. All products are third-party tested by an independent lab.
 The cannabinoid extraction process uses no harsh solvents, and products are produced in cGMP manufacturing facilities that are also ISO certified.
-All products are vegan, gluten-free and organically sweetened.
+All products are vegan, gluten-free, and organically sweetened.

 4. CBDistillery

-CBDistillary distills CBD from non-GMO hemp grown in the USA.
-The products are third-party tested by an independent lab and have no preservatives, artificial colors, artificial sweeteners or corn syrup.
-There is a QR code on each product that you can scan to see the testing results.
+CBDistillery distills CBD from non-GMO hemp grown in the USA.
+The products are third-party tested by an independent lab and have no preservatives, artificial colors, artificial sweeteners, or corn syrup.
+Each product has a QR code you can scan to view the test results.
 CBDistillery is a member of the U.S. Hemp Roundtable and National Hemp Association and is U.S. Hemp Authority Certified.

 5. cbdMD

-cbdMD sells high-quality products at a friendly price because the company wants more people to try CBD.
+cbdMD sells high-quality products at affordable prices because the company wants more people to try CBD.
 The company tracks the production from “seed to self” to ensure quality is maintained at every step.
 The CBD is extracted from USA-grown hemp, and every product is third-party tested by an ISO-certified independent lab. cbdMD manufacturing facilities are cGMP certified.
 The company is a member of the Hemp Industries Association, the U.S. Hemp Roundtable and the Natural Products Association.

 6. Charlotte’s Web